 In order for dental implants to be fitted properly, preliminary dental appointments and the actual treatment process will need to take place.
-If you are one of the 9 to 15% of people in the U.S. that suffer from severe anxiety or phobia about visiting the dentist, then dental implants may seem like an impossible dream.
-However, with sedation
+If you are one of the 9-15% of people in the U.S. that suffer from severe anxiety or phobia about visiting the dentist, then dental implants may seem like an impossible dream.
+However, with sedation dentistry even the most nervous of patients can enjoy the unique benefits of high quality dental implants.

 What is Sedation Dentistry?